 Joined by Oneonta city officials at Neahwa Park's Damaschke Field, State Senator James L. Seward today announced a $250,000 state senate grant to help fund the renovation of historic Damaschke Field in Oneonta's Neahwa Park."This is about our history and our future," Seward said.
 "Damaschke Field is one of the oldest ballparks in America, where Babe Ruth hit a home run over the left field fence.

 State Senator James L. Seward, a member of the Senate Agriculture Committee, today said the state budget includes $30 million in additional funding for New York’s dairy farmers.
 The typical dairy farm should see a cash award of $7,500, with a cap of $15,000, Seward said."We fought for the aid for the state's dairy farmers because they're seeing historically low milk prices and jumping expenses, like fuel, energy and taxes," Seward said.

 Senator James L. Seward commented on the adoption of the 2007-2008 state budget:"The new state budget includes some of my key priorities that I set out as "must do" items this year, including property and business tax relief and help for our local schools.

-State Senator James L. Seward has filed legislation that would provide Otsego County with explicit authorization to issue refunds to taxpayers for the difference between the county's adopted tax levy in its 2007 budget and the adjusted levy resulting from this year's budget amendments.
-Senate bill 1656 was filed Tuesday, January 24.
-"The county board has asked for special state legislation that would grant them very specific authority to issue refunds," Senator Seward said.
+The New York State Senate has approved legislation filed by State Senator James L. Seward that would provide Otsego County with explicit authorization to issue refunds to taxpayers for the county's overbilling of 2007 property taxes.
+Senate bill 3415 was passed March 28.
+"The county board has asked for the legislation, and the state senate has complied with the board's request for specific home rule legislation that would grant them the authority to issue refunds," Senator Seward said.